Milaxy Yanet Sánchez Armas: Before politics

-In 2007, she went to the Empresa Provincial de Servicios Especiales (Provincial Company of Special Services) of Villa Clara Province, and in the same year also served as the manager of the ServiCuoet gas station of Esperanza, Ranchuelo.
+In 2007, she went to the Empresa Provincial de Servicios Especiales (Provincial Company of Special Services) of Villa Clara Province, and in the same year also served as the manager of the ServiCupet gas station of Esperanza, Ranchuelo.

 Local and municipal politics

 In 2010, she was appointed as the vice-president of the municipal administration council of Ranchuelo, until 2015 when she was elected vice-president of the Municipal Assembly of People’s Power, and later also became the president.

 From 2015 to 2021 she was the president of her local CDR.

 Provincial politics

 In 2019, she was appointed vice-president of the provincial administration council of Villa Clara Province.
 She was elected as vice-governor of the province in January 2020, receiving 98.47 percent of the vote.

 She held immediate reserve to become the governor, which happened on 2 February 2024 when Alberto López Díaz got promoted to head of the MINAL, where Milaxy is now the current governor of the province.
 She was re-elected as governor of the province in May 2024 with a 98.10 percent of the vote.